-Once your child hits elementary school, chances are at some point you’ll be told a number, letter, or grade-level comparison that constitutes his or her reading level.
+Once your child hits elementary school, chances are at some point you'll be told a number, letter, or grade-level comparison that constitutes their reading level.
 Whether this information feels like a badge of honor, a dream-crushing blow, or just gibberish, here are some follow-up actions to help make this information meaningful.

 Find out about more than the level

 A reading level is just one data point.
 Overemphasis of reading-level labels has stirred up controversy among educators.
 Paula J. Schwanenflugel and Nancy Flanagan Knapp, authors of The Psychology of Reading , caution that measuring a child's reading skill is not nearly as simple as it sounds .

 Questions to ask your child's teacher that will give you a more complete picture of your child as a reader include:

 - What are my child's reading strengths?